Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 <pre><code class="yaml">site_name: [YOURPROJECT]
 theme_dir: cinder
 extra_css:
-  - css/mystyle.css
+  - "css/mystyle.css"
-  - css/myotherstyle.css
+  - "css/myotherstyle.css"
 pages:
   - Home: index.md
   - About: about.md</code></pre>

 Your CSS styles fall at the end of the cascade and will override all styles included in the theme (including Bootstrap and default Cinder styles).
+You can find the Cinder and Bootstrap CSS files on the paths `cinder/css/cinder.css` and `cinder/css/bootstrap.min.css`, respectively.

 ### Add Your Own JavaScript